Andrewwango/andrewwango.github.io/_posts/2023-02-04-green_cities_EO.md

 - Number of EV charging points per capita
 - Number of green certified buildings according to [GBIG](https://www.gbig.org/) in 2022, such as BREEAM or LEED

-This prompts the following question.
+This prompts the following questions.
 How do we measure the environmental sustainability of cities?
-We see that certain cities, such as London, that perform well in green infrastructure also perform well in some other sustainability measures, but not so well in others.
+Do some cities perform well in one indicator but perform badly in others?

-## What is urban environmental sustainability?
+## How do we measure urban environmental sustainability?

 Although they represent lower emissions, the numbers of EV charging points and green certified buildings measure environmental progress in a (current) model of urbanisation centred around more cars and buildings.
 According to the [UN Habitat World Cities Report 2022](https://unhabitat.org/sites/default/files/2022/06/wcr_2022.pdf), it’s important that the future city goal should place environmental sustainability at its core, but we must consider a multitude of desirable outcomes.
 For example, electric cars play only one part in a wider approach to sustainable urban mobility.